MaayanLab/clustergrammer-docs/docs/interacting_with_viz.rst

   :align: center
   :alt: Sidebar Interactions

-  The sidebar contains an optional about section and interaction elements (e.g. reordering buttons) and can be hidden by clicking the gray expand buutton (and restored by clicking the menu button).
+  The sidebar contains an optional About section and interaction elements (e.g. reordering buttons) and can be hidden by clicking the gray Expand buutton (and restored by clicking the Menu button).

 .. _row_col_reordering: